GluuFederation/docs-gluu-server-prod/docs/source/reference/JSON-oxauth-prop.md

 returnClientSecretOnRead                           | Boolean value specifying whether a client_secret is returned on client GET or PUT.
 Set to false by default which means to not return secret. changeSessionIdOnAuthentication                    | Boolean value specifying whether change session_id on authentication.
 Default value is true. forceOfflineAccessScopeToEnableRefreshToken        | Boolean value specifying whether force offline_access scope to enable refresh_token grant type.
-Default value is true.
+Default value is true. errorReasonEnabled                                 | Boolean value specifying whether to return detailed reason of the error from AS.
+Default value is false.

 ### Brute Force Protection